-- (iv) Loan 4 carried a profit rate of 1.6% + 3 months LIBOR and has been fully settled by the group during November 2018. - (v) During the year, the Company fully settled the loan facility of USD 150 million from a local bank which carried interest of LIBOR + 1.5% subject to a minimum rate of 1.5%. - (vi) The overdraft facility which carried interest of 4% per annum has been settled (Note 19). - (vii) Loan 7 represents a dollar denominated Islamic financing facility obtained for the purpose of re-financing the loans obtained for the 8 container vessels.
-The facility has been secured against the related vessels.
-The loan is repayable in 32 quarterly installments of USD 2,145,161 (translated to QR 7,808,000) with a final payment of USD 16,706,555 (translated to QR 60,978,925). - (viii) Loan 8 represents a USD 60.4 million facility obtained for the purpose of financing or refinancing the mortgaged vessels and is repayable by 32 quarterly installments amounting to USD 1,890,000 (translated to QR 6,879,600) commencing from June 2012.
-This loan is secured against the mortgage of the vessels for which the loan was obtained. - (ix) During the year 2013, the Group obtained a loan amounting to USD 123,000,000 (translated to QR 447,720,000) for the purpose of financing acquisition of vessels and refinancing the mortgaged vessels.
-This loan is repayable in 31 equal quarterly instalments of USD 2.57 million and a final balloon payment of QR 156.7 million.
-The loan is secured against the mortgage of the vessels for which the loan was obtained. - (x) Loan 10 represents a facility of USD 135,000,000 (translated to QR 491,400,000).
-The full draw down of this facility was during March 2017.
-The repayment will be made in 35 equal quarterly instalments of USD 2,700,000 and a bullet payment for the remaining amount at the final instalment.
-At the reporting date, the full amount of the facility was utilized.
-This facility has a mortgage over 3 vessels.
-The loan has been hedged against the interest rate exposure - (xi) Loan 11 represents a Murabaha facility of USD 135,000,000 (translated to QR 491,400,000) initially taken to finance the construction of vessels which was subsequently reduced to USD 101 million at the request of the Group.
+- (v) Loan 5 represents a Murabaha facility of USD 135,000,000 (translated to QR 492,750,000) initially taken to finance the construction of vessels which was subsequently reduced to USD 101 million at the request of the Group.
 The repayment will be made in 36 equal quarterly instalments of USD 1,966,806 and a bullet payment at maturity of the facility.
-At the reporting date, the facility was utilised to the extent of USD 101,150,000. - (xii) Loan 12 was obtained to finance the construction of 19 vessels and is repayable in 27 equal quarterly instalments commencing from September 2015 and one final balloon payment of USD 44,931,506 (translated to QR 164 million) at the end of the loan period. - (xiii) These loans are recognised as a result of the business combination that occurred during the year 2015.
+At the reporting date, the facility was utilised to the extent of USD 101 million. - (vi) Loan 6 was obtained to finance the construction of 19 vessels and is repayable in 27 equal quarterly instalments commencing from September 2015 and one final balloon payment of USD 40,400,000 (translated to QR 147 million) at the end of the loan period. - (vii) These loans are recognised as a result of the business combination that occurred during the year 2015.
 These loans are repayable in 40 quarterly instalments over the period of ten years and a final balloon payment of approximately 50% of the principal borrowed.
-These loans are secured by the primary mortgage over the vessels and a priority pledge of all the issued interest of the entity and issued shares of the General Partner, who manages the vessel operations. - (xiv) During the year, the subsidiary company availed a loan facility of USD 70 million which carries interest at the rate of 2.2% + 1 month LIBOR.
+These loans are secured by the primary mortgage over the vessels and a priority pledge of all the issued interest of the entity and issued shares of the General Partner, who manages the vessel operations. - (viii) In 2018 the subsidiary company availed a loan facility of USD 70 million which carries interest at the rate of 2.2% + 1-month LIBOR.
 The repayment will be done in 18 quarterly instalments starting from April 2019 and a bullet payment at the end of the loan period.